Argentina Gross Domestic Product: Nominal

 1965 - 2016 | Yearly | ARS mn | World Bank

 AR: GDP: Gross Value Added at Factor Cost: Services data was reported at 4,464,611.106 ARS mn in 2016.
 This records an increase from the previous number of 3,234,702.958 ARS mn for 2015.
-AR: GDP: Gross Value Added at Factor Cost: Services data is updated yearly, averaging 74,025.001 ARS mn from Dec 1965 to 2016, with 52 observations.
+AR: GDP: Gross Value Added at Factor Cost: Services data is updated yearly, averaging 74,025.001 ARS mn from Dec 1965 (Median) to 2016, with 52 observations.
 The data reached an all-time high of 4,464,611.106 ARS mn in 2016 and a record low of 0.000 ARS mn in 1965.
 AR: GDP: Gross Value Added at Factor Cost: Services data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Argentina – Table AR.World Bank.WDI: Gross Domestic Product: Nominal.
 Services correspond to ISIC divisions 50-99.
 They include value added in wholesale and retail trade (including hotels and restaurants), transport, and government, financial, professional, and personal services such as education, health care, and real estate services.
 Also included are imputed bank service charges, import duties, and any statistical discrepancies noted by national compilers as well as discrepancies arising from rescaling.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The industrial origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in current local currency.; ; World Bank national accounts data, and OECD National Accounts data files.; ; Note: Data for OECD countries are based on ISIC, revision 4.

 Last Frequency Range